ekrimsky/cords/README.tex.md

 # Convex Optimal Robot Drive Selection (CORDS)

 CORDS is a tool for optimal selection of motors and gearboxes for robotic applications.
-CORDS runs a brute force optimization over tens of thousands motor and gearbox combinations specified in a [motor/gearbox data base folder](https://github.com/ekrimsk/MGDB/).
+CORDS runs a brute force optimization over tens of thousands motor and gearbox combinations specified in a [motor/gearbox database folder](https://github.com/ekrimsk/MGDB/).

 CORDS requires the user to specify a trajectory of robot joint velocities $\omega$ and to parametrize the desired joint torques through an optimization problem.
 For simple cases where both the joint trajectory *and the joint torques* are known, check out the CORDS web interface (A LINK - keenon make this website plz).